adam-paul/compendia/_posts/2022-02-02-prototype.md

 small way aiming to be the first shot in a salvo that does the same for data.

 Again, I'm probably not the man for the job, here.
 I don't really have the skills or the time left in my life to be breaking that kind of new ground.
-But I do want to engage with sports statistics and data visualizations in way that is more fun, more intuitive, and has a community around it, so I'm building this.
+In any case, sports data is pretty much all open-source to begin with, so it's not a great example of that grander idea.
+But I do want to engage with sports statistics and the corresponding data visualizations in a way that is more fun, more intuitive, and has a community around it, so I'm building this.
 Here's a disgustingly rudimentary prototype of what I mean:

 [Very ugly, maybe the link is even broken or times out once my free trial expires](https://preview.uxpin.com/f6604640448bf3ee6a6f28977a55985c36887161)